soyinkas1/Time-Series-Analysis-and-Forecasting-with-Dash-Web-App/README.md

 - Extraction:
     * The dataset served by the API was in the form of a Tuple of DataFrame contained the timestamped values.
 Thus the first step was to extract the DataFrame from the Tuple (see figure 1).

     ![tuple of df](image.png)

-    Fugure 1.
+    Figure 1.
 Tuple with DataFrame of time series data

 - Transform Index to DateTime:
     * The index of Dataframe was an `object` data type which required transformation to `DateTime`.
 - Remove wrong / bad data: